 - Devices for texting

-- Hand held cell phones.
-The only exception would be when the phone is operated by hands-free manner.
+- Hand-held cell phones.
+The only exception would be when the phone is operated in a hands-free manner.

-- Adjusting or manual programming of GPS system
+- Adjusting or manual programming of the GPS system

 New Brunswick Roads & Driver Safety